jwgsim/Master-Thesis-Research-Archive/Addendum A. Data storage./README.md

 values for each of the networks in a single sample over which a meta-analysis has been obtained.
 To keep the scope of the data manageable, this data has been saved for this one network sample, but not for all 124.

+3. Computer code.
-3. Computer code - This folder contains three seperate folders, "Empirical computer code", "Simulation computer code", and "Results computer code".
+This folder contains three folders: A folder named "Empirical computer code", a folder named "Simulation computer code", and a folder named "Results computer code".

 The "Empirical computer code" folder contains two files: an "Empirical data script.R" R-file and an "myEnvironment.RData" file.
 The reader can use the "Empirical data script.R" file to obtain the "myEnvironment.RData" file.
 In short the